urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	- Tennessee
 	- Texas

-	If not defined by the user, the [AVERT](https://www.epa.gov/avert) region will be selected based on a default mapper that maps states to AVERT regions.
-Warning: in reality, some states map to multiple AVERT regions.
+	If not defined by the user, the [AVERT](https://www.epa.gov/avert) region will be selected based on a default mapper that maps states to AVERT regions. **Warning**: in reality, some states map to multiple AVERT regions.
 The default mapper maps the state to an [AVERT](https://www.epa.gov/avert) region that covers the most zip codes in the state.
 Users should take care to select the appropriate region.

-	Default Mapping:
+	Default Mapping (see **Warning** above):
 	- FL: Florida
 	- MS: Midwest
 	- NE: Midwest